axonops/documentation/docs/pitr/restore.md

 #### Step 3: Confirmation of Point-in-time restoration to proceed.

-Confirm you are ready to start the Point-in-time recovery.
+Confirm you are ready to start the Point-in-time restore.

 <img src="/pitr/step_3_full.png" width="700">